 See!
 It sucks!
 We flew.
-Cheaper, quicker and meant we weren’t boat bound with a load of tourists, eating what was served and living on someone else’s time.
+Cheaper, quicker and meant we weren’t boat-bound with a load of tourists, eating what was served and living on someone else’s time.
 Sorry, we’re social introverts.
 No offence, that’s us.
 Everyone is different.
 Each to their own and all that.

-A quick Google will return the paradise that is Slan Blas but the costs are absolutely insane so instead check with Viva Colombia airline (also owned by Ryanair) for the cheapest flights and get your ass to Colombia asap.
+A quick Google will return the paradise that is Slan Blas but the costs are absolutely insane so instead check with Viva Colombia airline (also owned by Ryanair) for the cheapest flights and get your ass to Colombia ASAP.

 #3 Onward Proof of Travel:

-We’re not entirely sure if this is the case for those who take the Slan Blas trip, but it’s a definite for the flyers.
+We’re not entirely sure if this is the case for those who take the Slan Blas trip, but it’s definite for the flyers.

 To enter Colombia, you need to provide proof of onward travel.
-Always a burden when you don’t like to plan too far advance.
+Always a burden when you don’t like to plan too far in advance.